COMP1005/COMP1005old2.github.io/episodes/prac05.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Use the old prac sheet for now
+- How can we make data persistent - so that it exists before and/or after our programs run? (spoiler: it's **files**)
+- What are the methods/functions we need to use to work with files?
+- How can list comprehensions simplify our code?
+- How can we work with 2D arrays to create simulations?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 1. Understand and use text files to store and load data
+3. Apply list comprehensions to simplify code
 2. Develop simple grid-based simulations using 2-dimensional arrays: fire modelling, Game of Life
-3. Apply list comprehensions to simplify code
 4. Experiment with parameters to investigate how they alter the outcomes of simulations

 ::::::::::::::::::::::::::::::::::::::::::::::::